 Some sections of the University undertake processes involving applicant or student personal data that include elements of profiling.
 Examples are some support units, including the Communications and Public Affair Office and Registrar’s Office, where these processes are employed to determine the nature of communications sent to individuals and to facilitate student recruitment and admissions procedures.

-If you have any queries about the use of student personal data outlined above, then please contact your campus Data Protection Officer / Compliance Officer for Privacy.
+If you have any queries about the use of student personal data outlined above, then please contact your campus Data Protection Officer, for Privacy.

 STORAGE & RETENTION OF YOUR INFORMATION

 Your personal data is stored and transmitted securely in a variety of paper and electronic formats, including databases that are shared between the University’s different units or offices.
 Access to your personal data is limited to University personnel who have a legitimate interest in them for the purpose of carrying out their contractual duties.
 Rest assured that our use of your personal data will not be excessive.